Paragraph 202

 Any person who:

-- a) violates the statutory provisions on the employment of persons under the age of eighteen
+a) violates the statutory provisions on the employment of persons under the age of eighteen years; or

 is guilty of a felony punishable by imprisonment not exceeding three years.